AgentMC/Sao19/Translate/En/Part6.md

 "If you came from Faldera I don’t need to tell you...... the land is just killing everything in this dark world.
 Humans and subhumans have always been suffering from hunger and thirst.
 Even the big war that ended the "era of iron and blood" began with a fight for a lake of some tribe’s origin..."

-Ronnie and Kirito, who were not familiar with the history of the Dark Territory, must only silently nod.
+Ronye and Kirito, who were not familiar with the history of the Dark Territory, must only silently nod.
 Fist fighter drank another gulp and kept on talking diligently.

 "......Our ancestors managed to survive in this Dark Territory because there was a legend we believed.
 Someday the Human World gate will open and we will move to a promised rich land."